If you want your business to succeed, especially in a competitive industry, you need to position your solution to stand out.

 Instead, focus on what makes your business special and use that to create a USP that will grab attention and generate interest.

-In any sales situation, it is important to articulate what sets your product or service apart from the competition.
+In every sales conversation, clearly explain what sets your product apart from the competition.
 This unique selling proposition differentiates you in the marketplace and allows you to charge a premium price.

 It also enables your sales team to be more confident in their pitch.